-Name of project for which R&R is ongoing State District No of Project Affected Families Amount Paid to PAFs in the FY (in ₹) Not Applicable
+S. Name of project for which State District No of Project % of PAF covered Amount Paid to PAFs no R&R is ongoing Affected Families by RAR in the FY (in ₹) Not : Applicable

 3. Describe the mechanisms to receive and redress grievances of the community